pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 With Resource Groups, you can create, maintain, and view a collection of resources that share common tags.
 Tag Editor manages tags across services and AWS Regions.
 Tag Editor can perform a global search and can edit a large number of tags at one time.

 For more information about resource groups and tagging, see Tag Editor.

+---
+## Billing Preferences
+The management account of an organization can change this setting by turning off RI (Reserved Instances) sharing for `an individual member account`.